Anonymous-User-42/ECE-University-Notes/Engineering Boost Programs/Mini-Programming/Lecture 1.md

 Invented the C programming language as a tool to interface with the Unix OS

+##  ANSI (American National Standards Institute)

+Published the Standards for the C programming Language

 #   Concept of Zero and Decimal System

 754 = 700 + 50 + 4 = 7 * 100 + 5 * 10 + 4 * 1